MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/troubleshoot-tde.md

 **Mitigation**

-Confirm that the logical SQL Server instance has permissions to the key vault and the correct permissions to access the key:
+Confirm that the server has permissions to the key vault and the correct permissions to access the key:

 - In the Azure portal, go to the key vault > **Access policies**.
-Find the logical SQL Server instance AppId.
+Find the server's managed identity (system-assigned or user-assigned).
-- If the AppId is present, ensure that the AppID has the following key permissions: Get, Wrap, and Unwrap.
+- If the server identity is present, ensure that it has the following key permissions: Get, WrapKey, and UnwrapKey.
-- If the AppId isn't present, add it by using the **Add New** button.
+- If the server identity isn't present, add it by using the **Add New** button.

 ## Getting TDE status from the Activity log